Love Stories Project - Over 70 Years of Marriage

 Jack and Copie were married July 18, 1946.
 Their 71st anniversary is approaching fast and I'm so thrilled and honoured they agreed to participate in this project.

 They met during their high school years at Provost.
 Jack says Copie left a big impression on him the first time she pitched a softball at him.
 It was so fast and hard that he felt the sting right through his glove!
 She was not a typical girl then and from what I know of her, she is still an exceptional and unique woman.
-After completing school, Jack signed up to serve in the Navy during World War II and Copie became a teacher in Barrhead.
+After completing school, Jack signed up to serve in the Navy during World War II and Copie became a teacher and taught a couple of years in country schools, then in Barrhead, Provost, and St. Albert High Schools.
 Despite the distance between them, their friendship blossomed into love.
 Jack headed back to see her every chance he had.
 On one such leave, he presented her with an engagement ring (it was way too big but wrapping string around it prevented it from falling off).
 Both of them remember with extreme clarity the war ending on May 6, 1945 but it was another 10 months before Jack was discharged from the armed forces.
 In July 1946 they were married and a year later their first child arrived.
 They have three sons and a daughter who bring them much joy.
 They are always grateful for the conversations and visits with their children and their grandchildren.

 Jack (age 94) Copie (age 97)